Faso soap

 Faso soap or Fasoap is the brand of a Burkina Faso-manufactured type of soap, in the development stage, which ostensibly repels mosquitoes and thus protects from mosquito-borne diseases.

 The company has shifted its focus from the Faso soap to a mosquito-repellent ointment called Maïa.

 Origins

 Faso soap was developed in 2013 by two Institut International d'Ingénierie de l'Eau et de l'Environnement (International Institute of Water and Environmental Engineering) students-turned-entrepreneurs, Moctar Dembélé, from Burkina Faso, and Gérard Niyondiko, from Burundi.

 Composition and development

 According to its developers, Faso soap is made of shea butter, lemongrass, African marigold and other "natural ingredients" that can be found in Burkina Faso.
 The soap's purpose is to leave an insect-repelling odor on the user's skin after washing.

 The intent is to repel mosquitoes and thus prevent mosquito bites that can transmit diseases such as malaria, chikungunya, yellow fever, or dengue.

 In April 2016, a crowd funding campaign was initiated in order to finance large-scale testing of the product and an amount of over 70,000 Euros was reportedly collected.

-Awards

-In 2013, Fasoap's developers won the first prize in University of California, Berkeley's annual Global Social Venture Competition.